 16. TIME LIMITATION; ARBITRATION; CHOICE OF FORUM AND LAW; CLASS ACTION WAIVER

-a) Time Limits for Legal Action: Any claim or legal action whether based on contract, tort, statutory, constitutional or other legal rights, including without limitation bodily injury, illness to or death of a passenger, alleged violations of civil rights, discrimination, consumer or privacy laws, or other statutory, constitutional or legal rights, or for any losses, damages or expenses relating to or in any way arising out of or connected with this Passenger Contract or your tour or cruise against Company must be commenced within one (1) year from the date of injury, illness or death or the date the incident giving rise to the claim occurred or else shall be irrevocably waived, notwithstanding any provision or law of any state or country or international convention to the contrary.
+a) Time Limits for Legal Action: Any claim or legal action against the Company, whether based on contract, or tort, or statutory, constitutional or other legal rights, including without limitation claims based on bodily injury, illness to or death of a passenger, or alleged violations of civil rights, discrimination, consumer or privacy laws, or other statutory, constitutional or legal rights, or for any losses, damages or expenses relating to or in any way arising out of or connected with this Passenger Agreement or your tour or cruise, must be commenced within one (1) year from the date of injury, illness or death or the date the incident giving rise to the claim occurred or else shall be irrevocably waived, notwithstanding any provision or law of any state or country or international convention to the contrary.

-b) Agreement to Arbitrate; Forum: You agree that any claim or dispute whether based on contract, tort, statutory, constitutional or other legal rights, including without limitation bodily injury, illness to or death of a passenger, alleged violations of civil rights, discrimination, consumer or privacy laws, or other statutory, constitutional or legal rights, or for any losses, damages or expenses relating to or in any way arising out of or connected with this Passenger Contract or your tour or cruise against Company, with the sole exception of claims brought and litigated in small claims court, shall be referred to and resolved exclusively by binding arbitration to be administered by the American Arbitration Association (“AAA”) using one mutually selected arbitrator according to the then existing rules of the AAA.
+b) Agreement to Arbitrate; Forum: You agree that any claim against or dispute with the Company, whether based on contract, or tort, or statutory, constitutional or other legal rights, including without limitation claims based on bodily injury, illness to or death of a passenger, or alleged violations of civil rights, discrimination, consumer or privacy laws, or other statutory, constitutional or legal rights, or for any losses, damages or expenses relating to or in any way arising out of or connected with this Passenger Agreement or your tour or cruise, with the sole exception of claims brought and litigated in small claims court, shall be referred to and resolved exclusively by binding arbitration to be administered by the American Arbitration Association (“AAA”) using one mutually selected arbitrator according to the then existing rules of the AAA.
 The arbitration shall be held in Boston, Massachusetts to the exclusion of any other forum, and you consent to jurisdiction and waive any objections to arbitration proceeding in Boston, Massachusetts.
-You agree that the costs of the arbitration shall be split between the parties The arbitrator, and not any federal, state, or local court or agency, shall have exclusive authority to resolve any dispute relating to the interpretation, applicability, enforceability, conscionability, or formation of this contract and the arbitration agreement, including but not limited to any claim that all or any part of this Passenger Contract is void or voidable.
+You agree that the costs of the arbitration shall be split between the parties.
+The arbitrator, and not any federal, state, or local court or agency, shall have exclusive authority to resolve any dispute relating to the interpretation, applicability, enforceability, conscionability, or formation of this contract and the arbitration agreement, including but not limited to any claim that all or any part of this Passenger Agreement is void or voidable.
 Any action to enforce the arbitrator’s decision shall be brought in the state or federal courts in Boston, Massachusetts.
 In the event the arbitration provision is deemed unenforceable by an arbitrator or court of competent jurisdiction for any reason, then and only then, the provisions of subsection (c) below governing forum shall exclusively apply to any lawsuit involving claims described in this subsection.

 NEITHER PARTY WILL HAVE THE RIGHT TO A JURY TRIAL OR TO ENGAGE IN PRE-ARBITRATION DISCOVERY EXCEPT AS PROVIDED IN THE APPLICABLE ARBITRATION RULES AND HEREIN, OR OTHERWISE TO LITIGATE THE CLAIM IN ANY COURT.
 THE ARBITRATOR’S DECISION WILL BE FINAL AND BINDING.
 OTHER RIGHTS THAT YOU OR WE WOULD HAVE IN COURT ALSO MAY NOT BE AVAILABLE IN ARBITRATION.

-You and we further agree that at a minimum, we are permitted to take the deposition under oath of the passenger asserting the claim, or for whose benefit the claim is asserted, as well as any witnesses who have factual knowledge in support of the claim, and the production of all evidence in support of the claim, in any such arbitration.
+You and we further agree that at a minimum, we are permitted (1) to take the deposition under oath of the passenger asserting the claim, or for whose benefit the claim is asserted, as well as any witnesses who you claim have factual knowledge in support of the claim, and (2) to obtain from you the production of all evidence in support of your claim, in any such arbitration.

-c) FORUM FOR ALL OTHER CLAIMS: ANY AND ALL CLAIMS OR DISPUTES RELATING TO OR IN ANY WAY ARISING OUT OF OR CONNECTED WITH THIS PASSENGER CONTRACT OR YOUR TOUR OR CRUISE AGAINST COMPANY AND NOT SUBJECT TO ARBITRATION UNDER SUBSECTION (b) ABOVE SHALL BE LITIGATED, IF AT ALL, IN AND BEFORE THE COURTS OF THE COMMONWEALTH OF MASSACHUSETTS, U.S.A., TO THE EXCLUSION OF THE COURTS OF ANY OTHER STATE AND COUNTRY.
+c) FORUM FOR ALL OTHER CLAIMS: ANY AND ALL CLAIMS AGAINST OR DISPUTES WITH THE COMPANY RELATING TO OR IN ANY WAY ARISING OUT OF OR CONNECTED WITH THIS PASSENGER AGREEMENT OR YOUR TOUR OR CRUISE AND NOT SUBJECT TO ARBITRATION UNDER SUBSECTION (b) ABOVE SHALL BE LITIGATED, IF AT ALL, IN AND BEFORE THE COURTS OF THE COMMONWEALTH OF MASSACHUSETTS, U.S.A., TO THE EXCLUSION OF THE COURTS OF ANY OTHER STATE AND COUNTRY.
 ANY AND ALL CLAIMS OR DISPUTES RELATING TO, ARISING OUT OF OR CONNECTED WITH YOUR TOUR OR CRUISE AGAINST A SUPPLIER OR A NON-AFFILIATED THIRD PARTY VESSEL OWNER OR VESSEL OPERATOR SHALL BE BROUGHT, IF AT ALL, WHEREVER SUCH ENTITIES MAY BE PROPERLY SUBJECT TO JURISDICTION.

 d) Choice of Law: Any claim or dispute relating to, arising out of or connected with your tour and provision of services other than on a vessel, whether subject to arbitration or otherwise, shall be governed by the laws of the Commonwealth of Massachusetts without regard to conflict of law principles.
-Any claim or dispute relating to, arising out of or connected with your cruise, whether subject to arbitration or otherwise, shall be governed by the general maritime law of the United States, and if not inconsistent, the laws of the Commonwealth of Massachusetts without regard to conflicts of law principles.
+Any claim or dispute relating to, arising out of or connected with your cruise on a vessel, whether subject to arbitration or otherwise, shall be governed by the limitations of liability provided at Section 3 of this Passenger Agreement, the general maritime law of the United States, and if not inconsistent, the laws of the Commonwealth of Massachusetts without regard to conflicts of law principles.

 17. MODIFICATION; TRANSFERABILITY; SEPARABILITY

-No person, other than one of our authorized representatives by a document in writing is authorized to modify, add or waive any term set forth in this Passenger Contract.
+No person, other than one of our authorized representatives by a document in writing is authorized to modify, add or waive any term set forth in this Passenger Agreement.

-This Passenger Contract and the corresponding reservation cannot be sold, assigned or transferred by you.
+This Passenger Agreement and the corresponding reservation cannot be sold, assigned or transferred by you.